gregorwolf/SAP-NPM-API-collection/apis/datasphere-cli/README.md

 ### Passcodes

 Passcodes are used for authenticating commands sent from the CLI to your SAP Datasphere tenant.
-Passcodes can be provided explicitly using the `-p, --passcode` option in case the URL to retrieve a passcode is known, or implictly using an interactive session by omitting the `-p, --passcode` option.
+Passcodes can be provided explicitly using the `-p, --passcode` option in case the URL to retrieve a passcode is known, or implicitly using an interactive session by omitting the `-p, --passcode` option.

 When omitting the `-p, --passcode` option the CLI prompts you to provide a passcode by navigating to the passcode authentication URL for your tenant.
 The URL is calculated based on the provided `-H, --host` value.